 Corporation for Public Broadcasting (CPB) Transparency

-Iowa Public Radio's member stations are licensed to Iowa State University, University of Iowa, and University of Northern Iowa, which are goverend by the Iowa Board of Regents.
-Information about upcoming Board of Regents meetings can be found here.
+Iowa Public Radio's member stations are licensed to Iowa State University, University of Iowa, and University of Northern Iowa, which are governed by the Iowa Board of Regents.

 Audited Financial Statements: